 If you are looking for a rough timeline on when you should book your airfare, hotels, etc. then we have this post outlining the trip planning.
 Again, this isn’t a hard and fast template but if you are going for the first time then that plan can prove to be beneficial.

-Whether you decide to go to Disneyland Resort this year, next year or even further down the road, we could not recommend it enough.
+As far as visiting Disneyland in general, we couldn’t recommend it enough.
 The experience is far different from Walt Disney World and the surrounding area is superior.
 Disneyland is charming and packed with incredible attractions.

 We hope this guide has been helpful!
 If you have any thoughts or questions, please leave a comment down below.
 If you enjoy what you are reading here on Wandering in Disney please share this post with your friends, as well as like our social media pages.
 You can also subscribe to the blog via WordPress or email.
 All of those links are on the right side of this page.
 Thank you for reading, we really appreciate it!